debreczeni/heroku-rails-saas/README.md

 Easier configuration and deployment of Rails apps on Heroku

 Configure all your Heroku enviroments via a YML file (config/heroku.yml) that defines all your environments, addons, and environment variables.
-Configure your app specific Heroku environment via a YML file (config/heroku/<someappname>.yml) thats defines all your environments, addons, and environment variables for <someappname>.
+Configure your app specific Heroku environment via a YML file (config/heroku/awesomeapp.yml) thats defines all your environments, addons, and environment variables for awesomeapp.

 Heroku Rails also handles asset packaging (via jammit), deployment of assets to s3 (via jammit-s3).